Jang-Woo-AnnaSoft/execution-boundaries/README.md

 ```
 ---

-The goal is to make AI actions more interpretable by declaring limits first, and expanding autonomy only where judgment remains explicit.

-These notes are not intended as a standard or a complete framework.
-They are a set of connected design explorations around execution boundaries and responsibility structures.

-This repository acts as an anchor connecting the broader discussion across multiple design notes.
+The goal is not to define a standard, but to explore a minimal structure that makes execution decisions traceable and responsibility boundaries explicit.

+These notes focus on separating intent, state, and effect, and on structuring execution conditions before autonomy expands beyond control.

 ---